throwaway-df/SSNValidator/README.md

 ## Usage:

-Make GET or POST requests to `http://location/validateSSN/` with URL parameter `ssn`.
+Make GET or POST requests to `http://location/validateSSN/` with a single `ssn` parameter.

 e.g. http://location/validateSSN/?ssn=010101A1234